kristinkor/project-starter/README.md

-# CTP Project Starter
+# iWardrobe

-A full stack web application starter template for building projects with React, Express.js, and Sequelize.js
+iWardrobe is a full stack web application starter template for building projects with React, Express.js, and Sequelize.js

-**Current version:** 2022.2 (Oct 2022)
+**Current version:** 2022.2 (Nov 2022)

 ## Stack